CONCURRENT SESSIONS

 Stephanie Ma, PhD, The University of Hong Kong, Hong Kong

-• This session will delve into the connections between cellular metabolism, stem cells, and cancer, unravelling the intricate relationships that hold potential for innovative therapeutic approaches.
+This session will explore the connections between cellular metabolism, stem cells, and cancer, revealing the intricate relationships that hold potential for innovative therapeutic approaches.

 AI and Cancer Evolution